 The main reason we are called collectors is because most people prefer the convenience of digital music.
 This makes crate diggers a unique mix of human beings that make up our sub-culture.

-And many have been collecting vinyl for decades while others are just staring out.
-Regardless of where you fit into this culture, it is safe to say that vinyl collectors are obsessive about the art of crate digging.
+Many have been collecting vinyl for decades while others are just staring out.
+Regardless of where you fit into this culture, it is safe to say that vinyl collectors can be obsessive about the art of crate digging.

 But not all record fanatics are consciously aware of the etiquette required for those who take part in this habit.

-So I’ve put together this guide together.
-I hope this will help seasoned diggers and beginners alike to have great vinyl hunting days…
+So I’ve put this guide together.
+I hope this will help seasoned diggers and beginners alike to have great vinyl hunting days.

 - Leave at least one row between you and the person next to you.

-- Don’t dig outside of your bin or row if someone is digging next to you.
+- Don’t dig outside of your bin or row if someone is crate digging next to you.